aniacm/HCIN620-TeamWebsite/README.md

 3. Decide the topics we are going to work on

-Switch to the Airline Transportaion as Plan B if Plan A doesn't go well.
+Switch to the Airline Transportation as Plan B if Plan A doesn't go well.

 ### PLAN B - Airline Transportation